SICASFoundation/smir-documenation/pages/02.web/01.User Account/docs.md

 ### Locked account

-Description:    After 5 failed login atemps, your account will be locked for 10 minutes
+Description: After 5 failed login atemps, your account will be locked for 10 minutes .

-Solution:    You can try again after waiting 10 minutes
+Solution: You can try again after waiting 10 minutes.

 ### Disabled account

 Description: In case of missbehavior or similar reasons, the SMIR team can disable account.

 Solution: Contact us using our [ticket system](https://tickets.smir.ch)

-Description: You have lost your last Research Unit membership
+Description: You have lost your last Research Unit membership.

 Solution: Contact us using our [ticket system](https://ticktets.smir.ch)

 ### Invalid credentials

-Description: I forgot my password
+Description: I forgot my password.

 Solution: You can [reset your password](https://www.smir.ch/Account/LostPassword).
 Read the [password reset section](#password-reset) for instructions.

 ## Password change

-The password can be changed on the [MySMIR > Account & Settings](www.smir.ch/MyDB/Profile) page.
+The password can be changed on the [MySMIR > Account & Settings](https://www.smir.ch/MyDB/Profile) page.
 See the [password policy section](#password-policy) to create a valid password.

 ## Password policy